TaoZhong11/nBEST/README.md

 # New features and updates :star:

 11/20/2023: **Subcortical structures** 🐒: \
-nBEST now can provide the prediction of subcortical structures for macaques.
+nBEST now can provide the segmentation of subcortical structures for macaques.
 See the details and instructions [here](Subcortical.md).